DataDog/integrations-core/confluent_platform/README.md

 This check monitors Confluent Platform and Kafka components through the Datadog Agent.

-This integration collects JMX metrics for following components:
+This integration collects JMX metrics for the following components:
 - Broker
 - Connect
 - Replicator